Therapy for OCD

 Health Anxiety OCD: This type of OCD involves obsessive fears and preoccupations with one's health, leading to compulsive behaviors such as excessive checking, reassurance seeking, or avoidance of triggers.

-“I’m afraid I might hurt my baby”
+“What if I hurt my baby”

-OCD in the pregnancy and postpartum period is often confused with postpartum psychosis by both nonprofessionals and professionals.
-Women suffering from pregnancy and postpartum OCD fear that they could actually act on the thoughts of harming their baby.
-Often, these women feel that they are not fit to parent their baby.
-Many women do not tell anyone about these disturbing thoughts out of fear of being diagnosed “as crazy or dangerous,” being hospitalized, or having their baby taken from them.
-However, women suffering from perinatal OCD are NOT a danger to their baby and do not act on their scary thoughts.
+OCD in the pregnancy and postpartum period is often confusing and some people fear that these thoughts and images are an indication that the parent is dangerous to the baby.
+Parents suffering from pregnancy and postpartum OCD are terrified that they could actually act on the thoughts of harming their baby.
+Often, these parents worry that they are not fit to parent their baby.
+Many parents do not tell anyone about these disturbing thoughts out of fear of being determined to be “crazy or dangerous,” being hospitalized, or having their baby taken from them.
+However, parents suffering from perinatal OCD are NOT a danger to their baby and do not act on their scary thoughts.

-Because of the lack of understanding between postpartum OCD and postpartum psychosis, women are at risk of being misdiagnosed.
+Sometimes OCD obsession can be confused with postpartum psychosis by both nonprofessionals and professionals.
+Because of the lack of understanding regarding postpartum OCD parents are at risk of being misdiagnosed.
 Careful assessment by a therapist or psychiatrist who has experience with OCD is critical.
+There are significant differences between OCD and psychosis.
 Women with postpartum psychosis experience a break from reality and often cannot tell that they are delusional and that their judgment is impaired.
-They do not have the experience of being horrified by thoughts of harming the baby and may actually feel like they are trying to protect the newborn.
+Parents with OCD are horrified by their thoughts.
+Women with postpartum psychosis do not have the experience of being horrified by thoughts of harming the baby and may actually believe their thoughts might be a valid way to try to protect the baby.
 Postpartum psychosis is a medical emergency and requires immediate medical attention.
-OCD is a mental health condition that is treatable with outpatient therapy and possibly medication.
+OCD is a mental health condition that is treatable with outpatient therapy and possibly medication for most people.

 Fortunately, there is help available.
-Postpartum OCD, like other sub-types of OCD is treatable with an empirically-validated form of Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (ERP) or Inferential Cognitive Behavioral Therapy (ICBT).
-With these methods, people learn to and overcome their obsessive fears and the compulsive and avoidant behaviors they use to manage their fears.
+Postpartum OCD, like other sub-types of OCD is treatable with an empirically-validated form of Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (ERP) or Inference-Based Cognitive Behavioral Therapy (ICBT).
+With these methods, people learn to overcome their obsessive fears and the compulsive and avoidant behaviors they use to manage their fears.
 When seeking treatment for perinatal OCD, it is important to find someone who has had specialized training and experience in OCD due to the pervasive lack of adequate education around OCD for mental health providers.

 Common obsessions in perinatal OCD include: